 Unfortunately, the average person is not aware of how to proceed while being investigated for a criminal offense.
 Your actions now may come back to haunt you later.
 Once we learn more about the nature of the charges, we can use our legal experience to advise you moving forward.

 Most importantly, you should not talk to the police until you have legal counsel present.
 Your statements may be used against you in a court of law.
 Once you have made a statement, it can be difficult to retract or defend it moving forward.
+You can look at our criminal defense FAQ page for more information about the legal process.

 To consult with an experienced criminal defense lawyer serving Ocala, call 855-686-6752

-Gathering Evidence and Fighting Your Charges
+Our Ocala Criminal Defense Attorneys Can Gather Evidence and Fighting Your Charges

 Depending on the crime you are charged with, the evidence-gathering process may be different.
 For example, defending you against a kidnapping charge will involve many different investigation methods and legal motions compared to a speeding ticket.